-Honda Civic performance is as expected; Honda doesn't claim 0-60 times or top speed figures, but lightning-fast acceleration is hardly the point of a family sedan.
+The Honda Civic Sedan's performance is as expected; according to independent tests, the turbo model can complete the 0-60 mph sprint in the mid-seven-second range.
 We will say that the two Honda Civic engine options are adequately powerful and will continue to serve the model well going forward.
 Unlike rivals like Mazda and Subaru that boast AWD availability, the Civic drivetrain remains FWD.

 Two available powertrains have been carried over from before, with the LX and Sport making do with a naturally aspirated 2.0-liter four-pot.
 Its outputs remain identical to before at 158 hp and 138 lb-ft, despite some mechanical changes, and like before, the Civic is a strictly FWD machine.
 There's no manual transmission on offer, with power routed instead via a CVT - Honda dubs the base one an M-CVT - with paddles available on the Sport trim.

 We spent our test time in the Touring trim of the new Honda Civic, out on the best roads southeastern Michigan has to offer.
-We immediately enjoyed the extra 15 lb-ft of torque, though the extra six hp on the Honda Civic were a little harder to pick out.
-Its continuously variable transmission feels like it's tuned in a sportier fashion than before, even without hitting the new Sport mode button.
+We enjoyed the extra torque, though the extra 6 hp on the Honda Civic compared to its predecessor was a little harder to pick out.
+Its continuously variable transmission feels like it's tuned in a sportier fashion than before, even without hitting the new Sport button.

 No matter the transmission, Sport mode does liven things up, though it only changes the powertrain response, not the chassis or steering.
 The revs start out high and only get higher, hanging right around 6,000 rpm to get that entire fleet of 180 horses in a full stampede.
 If you flatten the pedal at a medium speed, it does make faux gear changes, and it sounds okay, though we wouldn't want to see one of those with the cheap, buzzy mufflers.
 At expressway speeds, in Sport, it feels very quick with the revs hanging high.

-The result of fine tuning the existing engines has resulted in improved gas mileage.
-While the increases are marginal, the previous Civic was already impressive in this particular segment.
+The result of fine-tuning the existing engines has resulted in improved gas mileage.
+While the increases are marginal, the previous-generation Civic was already impressive in this particular segment.